-Summer is here, and temperatures are soaring!
+Summer is just around the corner, and temperatures are already soaring!
 Check out the tips below to help your pets beat the heat while still enjoying the summer sun.

 Heat Advisories – If it’s too hot for people, it’s too hot for pets.
 Heat advisories apply to our animal friends as well – make sure they have access to plenty of water and shade if they’re outside for any period of time.